Rony Seikaly: Miami Heat (1988–1994)

 Seikaly was taken by the Miami Heat with the 9th pick in the first round of the 1988 NBA draft.
 As well as being the franchise's first ever college draft pick, Seikaly became the first player born in Lebanon to compete in the National Basketball Association (NBA).

 The rookie center quickly emerged not only as a pivotal player within the team, but also among the league's top centers.
 In his second season, he led the Heat in points (16.6), rebounds (10.4) and blocks (1.7) while placing sixth in the league in rebounding.
 At the conclusion of the season he was awarded with the NBA Most Improved Player Award.

 In the 1990–91 season, Seikaly increased his rebounding average to 11.1 rebounds per game while maintaining his 16 points per game average and then they acquired other young players to serve as scoring options such as Glen Rice and Steve Smith.
 In the 1991–92 season, Seikaly again averaged 16 points and 11 rebounds (6th in the league) as the Heat, bolstered by his play and Rice's scoring, led the team to 38 wins and the first playoff berth for the franchise.
 Despite the breakthrough, Miami was no match for the defending champions, the Michael Jordan-led Chicago Bulls, who swept the Heat in three games.
 For the series against the Bulls, Seikaly averaged 19.1 points with 9.2 rebounds.

 Seikaly increased his scoring to 17.3 and once again averaged 11.8 rebounds a game (8th in the league) during the 1992–93 season.
 He managed to win the NBA player of the week after averaging 30 points and 20 Rebounds for the week of March 7.
 The following season featured increased scoring by Rice and Smith, and Seikaly averaged 15.1 points a game for third on the team while leading the team in rebounds with 10.3 rebounds per game.
 The Heat won 42 games, good enough to make the playoffs.
 Facing off against the Atlanta Hawks in the first round.

-Seikaly's career with Miami saw him setting numerous team records, including blocks (8), rebounds (34) and double–doubles.
+Seikaly's career with Miami saw him setting numerous single-game team records, including blocks (8), rebounds (34) and double–doubles.
 During his run with the Heat, he had the nickname "The Spin Doctor", due to his trademark low-post spin moves.
-On November 2, 1994, Seikaly was traded to the Golden State Warriors.

 His career highs with the Heat are 40 points, 34 rebounds, 8 blocks, 8 assists, and 5 steals.